andreuconesasimo/WindowsService/README.md

 · In order to remove the service, write the following command:

-  - sc delete nombre_servicio
+  - sc delete serviceName

 or

-  - installutil nombre_ejecutable /u
+  - installutil exeName /u